🛰️ NOAA Kp + local cloud forecast

 8

-Severe Storm 🔴Alert threshold
+Severe Storm 🔴Geomagnetic storm

 G4 storm.
 Dramatic aurora visible from the mid-latitudes — Germany, France, northern US cities.